How To Hide Your Browsing History and Protect Your Privacy

 Compliance with regulations

-In many locations across the world, ISPs are required to collect and store user data for specific periods by law, in case enforcement agencies ever require the data.
+In many locations worldwide, ISPs are required by law to collect and store user data for specific periods in case enforcement agencies ever require it.

 Troubleshooting and customer support

-ISPs are able to diagnose and provide solutions to technical issues more efficiently and effectively by tracking web browser history.
-Not only does this provide greater troubleshooting in terms of network connectivity, but it also enables them to provide improved customer support.
+By tracking web browser history, ISPs can diagnose and provide solutions to technical issues more efficiently and effectively.
+This provides greater troubleshooting in terms of network connectivity and enables them to provide improved customer support.

 Does Incognito Mode protect my browsing history?